wurli/tidyverse-dev-bot/news-files-annotated/hms.md

 !begin-bullets-2!

+-   !begin-bullet!
--   Re-rendered documentation for compatibility with R-devel.
+    Re-rendered documentation for compatibility with R-devel.
+    !end-bullet!

 !end-bullets-2!